coenradina/coenradina/README.md

 - 💻 I'm a Software Engineer & Education Program Manager
 - 🌱 Currently leading STEM education projects at Generation Girl
 - 🔭 Working on curriculum development and some web & app projects on the side
-- 🎯 2024 Goals: Expanding educational programs and enhancing tech-based learning platforms
+- 🎯 2026 Goals: Using my tech skill to make better learning resources and create an enjoyable learning environment

 ## 🛠️ Tech Stack